miintto/miintto.github.io/docs/_posts/python/2023-11-27-python-cow-friendly-python-gc.md

 Here’s a graph that shows how our memory grew with the number of requests.
 After 3,000 requests, the process used ~600MB more memory.
 More importantly, the trend was linear.

-From our load test, we could see that memory usage was becoming our bottleneck.
-Enabling GC could alleviate this problem and slow down the memory growth, but undesired Copy-on-write (COW) would still increase the overall memory footprint.
-So we decided to see if we could make Python GC work without COW, and hence, the memory overhead.

 <img src="/img/posts/python-cow-friendly-python-gc-img001.png" style="max-width:480px"/>